NVIDIA/cuda-samples/README.md

 #### DirectX

 DirectX is a collection of APIs designed to allow development of multimedia applications on Microsoft platforms.
 For Microsoft platforms, NVIDIA's CUDA Driver supports DirectX.
 Several CUDA Samples for Windows demonstrates CUDA-DirectX Interoperability, for building such samples one needs to install [Direct X SDK (June 2010 or newer)](http://www.microsoft.com/en-us/download/details.aspx?id=6812) , this is required to be installed on Windows 7, Windows 10 and Windows Server 2008, Other Windows OSes do not need to explicitly install the DirectX SDK.

+#### DirectX12

+DirectX 12 is a collection of advanced low-level programming APIs which can reduce driver overhead, designed to allow development of multimedia applications on Microsoft platforms starting with Windows 10 OS onwards.
+For Microsoft platforms, NVIDIA's CUDA Driver supports DirectX.
+Few CUDA Samples for Windows demonstrates CUDA-DirectX12 Interoperability, for building such samples one needs to install [Windows 10 SDK or higher](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk), with VS 2015 or VS 2017.

 #### OpenGL